BaileyC03/BaileyC03/README.md

 A little about me:

-- 🔭 I’m currently working on: **A Quantitative Trading Algorithm for MAANG Equities**
+- 🔭 I’m currently working on: **AN INTERMEDIATE HTML & CSS FOR WEB DESIGN COURSE**

 - ⚡ Fun fact: **I Once Held a World Record for Balancing Wooden Blocks**